Body and Brain Connection

-Body and Brain Connection, also known as Dr. Kawashima's Body and Brain Exercises in PAL regions, is an puzzle video game developed and published by Namco Bandai Games for the Xbox 360's Kinect platform.
+Body and Brain Connection, also known as Dr. Kawashima's Body and Brain Exercises in PAL regions, is a puzzle video game developed and published by Namco Bandai Games for the Xbox 360's Kinect platform.
 It was released in Japan on November 20, 2010, in North America on February 8, 2011, and in Europe on February 11, 2011.

 The game features mental problems, such as math questions, in order to keep the user's brain active; in order to answer the questions, the player must perform various physical motions.
 It received mostly mixed reviews from critics.

 Gameplay

 Body and Brain Connection is a puzzle game which asks mental questions but requires that the answers be performed through physical actions.
 The game's goal is to reinforce the mental answers by having them be drilled into the player by playing with motion controls.
 When the player starts the game, it allows the player to take a test which lasts for about ten minutes to determine their "Brain Age", much like the Nintendo DS video game Brain Age does.
 The player is guided through the brain age tests by Ryuta Kawashima, who also appeared in Brain Age.

 Games are usually short exercises that last only for a few minutes.
 Some of the games include a math game which requires the player to make hand motions in either a "greater than" or "less than" sign and a game which makes the user kick a ball into the goal with the right answer for a math question.
 Multiplayer is included with the game.